catalinred/catalinred.github.com/_posts/2010-12-20-get-to-know-your-css3-target-pseudo-class.markdown

 ## The CSS

-The following rows will style the content to get the desired effect, which is to show the current identifier (in this case a shadow will surround the box).
+The following rows will style the content to get the desired effect, which is to show the current identifier - in this case a [drop shadow made with CSS](/how-to-create-slick-effects-with-css3-box-shadow/) will surround the box).

 {% highlight css %}
 /* Add some spacing */